 Astropad Standard lets your iPad mirror your Mac’s screen, allowing you to draw with pressure sensitivity from your iPad.
-With Astropad Standard, when you draw using a finger or Apple Pencil stylus on your iPad, those strokes and gestures interact with your Mac.
+With Astropad Standard, when you draw using a finger or Apple Pencil on your iPad, those strokes and gestures interact with your Mac.

 This quick guide will help you get familiarize with some of Astropad Standard’s features.